United States at the 2016 Summer Olympics: Gymnastics

 These Olympic Games marked the first time the United States directly qualified a whole gymnastics team in all three modalities.
-The U.S. led all countries with 4 gold medals and 12 total medals in gymnastics events.

 Artistic

 The United States fielded a full squad of five gymnasts in both the men's and women's artistic gymnastics events through a top eight finish each in the team all-around at the 2015 World Artistic Gymnastics Championships in Glasgow.
 The U.S. Olympic Team Trials for men's artistic gymnasts were held on June 23 to 25, 2016 in concurrence with the P&G Gymnastics Championship for women.
 Meanwhile, the women's Olympic trials were held on July 8 to 10, 2016.
 John Orozco was originally named to the team, but announced that he suffered a torn anterior cruciate ligament and meniscus in his left knee on July 15 after dismounting from the horizontal bar at a training camp.
 He was replaced by Danell Leyva.